 Do not misrepresent your qualifications.
 As a trainee, provision of medical advice must be supervised by a licensed physician at all times.

-Postings on social network sites are subject to the University’s policies, including but not limited to, the Code of Student Conduct, Sexual Harassment and Use of Technology policy.
+Postings on social networking sites are subject to the University’s policies, including but not limited to, the Code of Student Conduct, Sexual Harassment and Use of Technology policies.
 Students may be subject to disciplinary actions for violations of University policy, up to and including dismissal or termination.

 Any information you post on the internet is public information.
-You are responsible for knowing how to use social network sites, managing any information you share on such sites, and for being compliant with all applicable website and University policies.
+You are responsible for knowing how to use social networking sites, managing any information you share on such sites, and being compliant with all applicable website and University policies.

 Since information posted on the internet is public, Stony Brook University may monitor social networking sites and, as with other electronic resources, University systems administrators may perform activities necessary to ensure the integrity, functionality, and security of the University’s electronic resources.
 Remember, other employers, organizations, and individuals may also monitor and share information they find on social networking websites.

 All professionals have a collective professional duty to assure appropriate behavior, particularly in matters of privacy and confidentiality.
 A person who has reason to believe that another person has contravened these guidelines should approach his/her immediate supervisor/program director for advice.
-An individual may also complain in writing to the Vice Dean of Undergraduate Medical Education.
+An individual may also submit a written complaint to the Vice Dean for Undergraduate Medical Education.